gemc/sci-g/examples/sqlite_db/README.md

   ./sqlite_db.py
   ```

+This will create both the `TEXT` and `SQLITE` databases for the system.

 ### Running gemc

 Modify the jcard as needed (for example, set the desired number of events) and run: